Alexander Cartellieri: Student years in Tübingen, Leipzig and Berlin

-At the start of the 1887 summer term Cartellieri enrolled at the University of Tübingen, where he studied History with Bernhard von Kugler.
+At the start of the 1887, summer term Cartellieri enrolled at the University of Tübingen, where he studied History with Bernhard von Kugler.
 Away from the lectures and tutorials, during his time at Tübingen the nearby castle of the Hohenzollerns and the remaining ruins of Hohenstaufen Castle made a lasting impression on him.
 Subjects that particularly interested him at university, in addition to History, were Philosophy, Archaeology and Literature.
 He also continued to expand his personal collection of books, which by the time of his graduation had grown to become a personal history library.
 His parents were providing him with a generous 1,500 Mark annual allowance, and he shunned the dissolute life-style sometimes associated with well-funded students of the period, which left him with substantial funds for buying books.
 An important early acquisition was a book by the influential historian (and one-time home tutor to Felix Mendelssohn) Johann Gustav Droysen.
 After a year at Tübingen, armed with a letter of recommendation from his tutor, Bernhard von Kugler, Cartellieri transferred to the University of Leipzig.
-At Leipzig it was the Medievalist palaeographer Wilhelm Arndt who awakened Cartellieri's interest in Philip II ("Philippe Auguste") of France.
+At Leipzig it was the Medievalist palaeographer Wilhelm Arndt who awakened Cartellieri's interest in Philip II of France.
 He became a regular presence at Wilhelm Maurenbrecher's lectures on eighteenth century history.
 In another part of the university, he was also able to attend, as a student, Wilhelm Wundt's "Laboratory of Popular and Experimental Psychology".
-In 1889 Cartellieri transferred again, this time to the Friedrich Wilhelm University (as it was known at that time) in Berlin.
+In 1889 Cartellieri transferred again, this time to the Friedrich Wilhelm University in Berlin.
 His principal tutor here was Paul Scheffer-Boichorst, a man known for the rigour of his methodology in respect of historical sources.
 Having studied with Scheffer-Boichorst during the 1880s and 1890s would confer valuable professional cachet throughout the careers of those, such as Cartellieri, who went on to become university professors themselves.
 The lectures of Heinrich von Treitschke covering the principal topical themes of the day, such as the "Jewish question", the church-state rivalries known collectively to historians as the "Kulturkampf" and education reform, also made a lasting impression on him.
 It was, according to his own diaries, from von Treitschke that he acquired his defining "belief in the German nation and in the Prussian state".
 Alongside Heinrich von Treitschke, Otto von Bismarck was always a defining figure in German and world history, from Cartellieri's perspective.

-At the end of 1890 Cartellieri completed his doctoral dissertation on the early life of King Philippe Auguste of France.
+At the end of 1890, Cartellieri completed his doctoral dissertation on the early life of King Philippe Auguste of France.
 It was published in Revue historique in 1893.